drothen15/whitenose-project/README.md

 - Dataset Challenges

-1. Each sample contained a PCR amplified full-length 16S and 18S phlyogenetic marker (~1.5kb).
+1. Each sample contained a PCR amplified full-length 16S and 18S phlyogenetic marker.
 2. These phylogenetic markers were then pooled per sample and library prepped with unique barcodes per sample
 3. Determination of best data analysis strategy without introducing too many biases